Helpful prior learning:

 What rules shape financial relationships?

-More than 50 of the world’s poorest countries now face the risk of default, together owing about $500 billion in debt repayments over the next few years.
+More than 50 of the world’s poorest countries now face the risk of debt default, together owing about $500 billion in debt repayments over the next few years.
 Many of these nations are biodiversity hotspots and among the most climate-vulnerable.
 Heavy debt means large parts of their budgets go to repayments instead of health, education, or environmental protection.
-This financial pressure can push governments to exploit forests, wetlands, and reefs for short-term income, even though these same ecosystems store carbon, support biodiversity, and help stabilise the global climate.
+This financial pressure can push states to exploit forests, wetlands, and reefs for short-term income, even though these same ecosystems store carbon, support biodiversity, and help stabilise the global climate.
 In this way, debt problems can damage the natural systems the whole world depends on.

 A debt-for-nature swap reduces a country’s debt in exchange for protecting ecosystems or investing in climate action.
 There are two main kinds: